odyslam/starknet-node/README.md

 - `RPC_URL`: IP and port at which the node accepts RPC requests.
 Default: `0.0.0.0:9545`
 - `ETH_PASSWORD`: Password for the ethereum endpoint.
 Default is empty.
 - `IDLE`: Helper env variable that will idle the `starknet-pathfinder` container instead of running pathfinder.
 That way, you can `ssh` into the container and debug/test.
 Default: `0`.
-- `LOCATION`: If `ON`, the device pings on regular intervals a website owned and operated by Starkware.
-This is done so that the approximate location of the Node may be infered from the HTTP request.
-Starkware uses this information to create a map of Starknet Nodes, emphasizing the importance of being able to run a node without the need of powerful hardware.
-It's an effort to show that Starknet is decentralized in a very important way, being able to be verified by thousand of small devices from various parts of the world.
-Starkware is not sharing this information with no 3rd party and the actual HTTP request does not transmit any information about the device.
-The inference of the location of the device is solely based on the IP that the HTTP request originates from.
+- `LOCATION`: If `ON`, the device pings a StarkWare website at regular intervals, so that the approximate Node location may be inferred from the HTTP request.
+StarkWare uses this information to create a map of StarkNet Nodes.
+StarkWare will not share this information with any 3rd party, and the actual HTTP request does not transmit any information about the device.
+The location of the device is based solely based on the IP that the HTTP request originates from.

 ## Test a new device